thinkful-ei22/Donny-SlowJam/README.md

 This app was created as part of Flex Week in the Thinkful Engineering Immersion Program.
 The goal of Flex Week is to practice learning a new technology/framework/etc in a week by yourself.
 In this case, I chose React Native (with no previous experience or knowledge of it) because I thought it would be fun!

-After reading the React Native docs and perusing links and tinkering with example code, I decided on the idea and discovered some immediate hurdles:
+After reading the React Native docs and perusing links and tinkering with example code, I decided on the idea and discovered an immediate hurdle:

-1) I wanted to use Expo for its ease-of-use in rapid prototyping - however, Expo does not have a Youtube player component.
+The Problem: I want to use Expo for its ease-of-use in rapid prototyping - however, Expo does not have a Youtube player component.

-Possible solutions that I discovered include:
+Possible, popular solutions include:

 * Detach the project and install the react-native-youtube library.